spa5k/quick-scraper/README.md

 /*

 {
-  raw: [Function: initialize] {}, // It's the default output from cheerio, use it as you like.
+  raw: <html></html> structure of your page in string format, load it in cheerio or do whatever you like with it,
   data: {
     chapters: {
       lists: [